brechtm/rinohtype/doc/quickstart.rst

 .. currentmodule:: rinoh.style

-A style sheet defines the look of each elements in a document.
+A style sheet defines the look of each element in a document.
 For each type of document element, the style sheet assign values to the style properties available for that element.
 Style sheets are stored in plain text files using the Windows INI\ [#ini]_ format with the ``.rts`` extension.
 Below is an